You have no items in your shopping cart.

 Fast and secure shipping with UPS

-Do you want to buy the parabolic antenna but you cannot visit us in our laboratory in Pordenone or you do not have large enough transport available?
+Do you want to buy the parabolic antenna but you cannot visit us in our headquarters or you do not have large enough transport available?
 No problem!
-We designed the WEB230 to be easily transported and can be divided into 2 sturdy boxes: in this way we can ship it via UPS.
+We designed the WEB230-5 to be easily transported and can be divided into 2 sturdy boxes: in this way we can ship it via UPS.
 Each carton box is composed of a thick outer carton and several internal carton boxes which separate various internal components.
 The instruments are well protected for a prompt and secure shipment.

 All the elements that make up the instrument are pre-installed so you just have to follow the instructions to install it quickly and get started right away!